Siempre Contigo (José José album)

-Siempre Contigo (English: Always with You) is 22nd studio album recorded by Mexican performer José José, It was released by RCA Ariola in late 1986 (see 1986 in music).
+Siempre Contigo (English: Always with You) is 22nd studio album recorded by Mexican performer José José, It was released by RCA Ariola in late 1986.
 It was produced by Spanish producer and guitarist Paco Cepero.
 This album became the third number-one set on the Billboard Latin Pop Albums by the artist and at the Grammy Awards of 1988 was nominated for Best Latin Pop Performance, losing to Un hombre solo by Julio Iglesias.

+In this production, José José ventures into the "Tango" genre with the song "Marionetas del Destino".